Education | December 18, 2024

 The bottom line

-The Fed’s second rate cut signals a continued departure from the elevated interest rates of years past.
-And lower rates have the potential to impact several aspects of your financial health, from your mortgage to your investment accounts.
+The announcement signals the continued move into a lower-rate environment.
+And reduced interest rates have the potential to impact several aspects of your financial health, from your mortgage to your investment accounts.

 No matter how you plan to adjust to the rate cut, a Northwest Bank financial professional can help you understand your options and find the best next steps for you.